mesosphere-backup/dcos-metrics/collector/README.md

 #### Updating vendor dependencies

 This project uses [`govendor`](https://github.com/kardianos/govendor) to manage library dependencies in the `vendor/` directory.
-This is used for adding new dependencies, removing old dependencies, and dependency versions.
+This is used for adding new dependencies, removing old dependencies, and updating dependency versions.

 ```bash
 go get github.com/kardianos/govendor